sylvioneto/terraform_gcp/cloud-composer/README.md

 ## Description

 This example demonstrates how to use Cloud Composer to:
-- Extract data from Postgres and load to BigQuery
+- Extract data from Postgres and to Cloud Storage
 - Load data from Cloud Storage to BigQuery
 - Transform data on BigQuery

 Resources created:
 - VPC with firewall rules
+- Cloud Composer
 - Cloud SQL for Postgres
-- Cloud Composer
 - Cloud Storage Buckets

 Check more operators available in [Airflow Google Operators doc](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/operators/index.html).